julelang/manual/src/integrated-jule/interoperability/functions.md

 # Functions

-## Linking Functions
+## Binding Functions
-Like variable linking, after the header file containing the C++ functions is passed to Jule, C++ functions must be declared to Jule.
+Like variable binding, after the header file containing the C++ functions is passed to Jule, C++ functions must be declared to Jule.
 Not all, just the ones you will use.
 But remember, JuleC does not check header files still.

 To declare a C++ function, it must be stated that it is a C++ declaration.
 Then just represent the prototype of the function.